davidhwyllie/findNeighbour4/doc/HowToTest.md

 ```
 Note: This application doesn't work with python2, so be sure to use python 3.

 This will try to start the webserver with a default configuration using SQLite.
 If it fails to start, it's probably due to missing dependencies (which it will report).
 Install them, then try again.
-When it works, terminate the server, and kill the process.
+When it works, terminate the server, and kill any remaining process.

 The more general form for starting the server is:
 ```